 Environmental Appeals Board

-|The U.S. Environmental Protection Agency's Environmental Appeals Board is the final decision maker on administrative appeals under all major environmental statutes that EPA administers.
-Located in Washington, DC, the Board is an impartial tribunal independent for substantive purposes of all Agency components outside the Immediate Office of the Administrator.
-The Board’s caseload consists primarily of appeals from permit decisions and administrative civil penalty decisions, as well as petitions for reimbursement of costs incurred in complying with cleanup orders issued under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA).
-The Board’s four Environmental Appeals Judges sit in panels of three and make decisions by majority vote.
-Eight attorneys and two administrative professionals provide support to the judges.
-A listing of the Board’s recent final actions can be found on the Recent Additions page.|
+The Environmental Appeals Board (“EAB” or “the Board”) is an impartial appellate tribunal established by regulation to hear administrative appeals under the major environmental statutes that EPA administers.
+The EPA Administrator has delegated to the Board the authority to hear these appeals.
+The Board is independent of all Agency components outside the immediate office of the Office of the Administrator.
+The Board’s caseload consists primarily of appeals from federal permitting decisions and administrative civil penalty decisions as well as petitions for reimbursement of costs incurred in complying with cleanup orders issued under the Comprehensive Environmental Response, Compensation, and Liability Act.
+The Board’s Environmental Appeals Judges generally sit in panels of three, and a panel decides a matter by majority vote.
+Please see “Guide to the U.S. Environmental Protection Agency’s Environmental Appeals Board,” available on the Board’s website, for additional information about the Board.

-INTERNSHIP OPPORTUNITIES: Click here for information on law student internship/externship opportunities with the Board.
+Internship Opportunities: Click here for information on law student internship/externship opportunities with the Board.